-In the past 21 years, titles from 40+ publishers’ imprints have been named to the annual Best Books for Babies lists.
+In the past 22 years, titles from 40+ publishers’ imprints have been named to the annual Best Books for Babies lists.
 Over the years several publishers have stood out, but we’re always happy to see new entries too.

-From a classic collection of Mother Goose rhymes to sturdy and inventive board books, to this year’s bi-lingual Beep Beep / Piip Piip by Petr Horacek, Candlewick consistently produces high quality books that meet the criteria established by the Best Books for Babies committee.
+From a classic collection of Mother Goose rhymes to sturdy and inventive board books, to this year’s titles, one featuring the always popular Maisy and the other by Steve Light, an author whose earlier titles have also appeared on our lists Candlewick consistently produces high quality books that meet the criteria established by the Best Books for Babies committee.